ianfleeton/zmey/api_doc/README.md

 ## Failure responses

 * **401 Unauthorized** — the key is invalid.
-* **403 Forbidden** — the key is not associated with a website or the object is owned by another website.
-* **426 Upgrade Required** — you are trying to access the API over an unencrypted connection but SSL should be used.
+* **403 Forbidden** — the key's owner does not manage the the website or you are trying to access the API over an unencrypted connection but SSL should be used.

 ## Retrieving an API key for client applications